arthurmenson/Telecheck_V1.3-DO/infra/terraform/README.md

 ## Next Steps

 - Automate Terraform plan/apply in CI/CD with environment-scoped workspaces and manual approval gates.
+- Tune WAF rule group exclusions and add custom rules for Telecheck-specific APIs once traffic patterns are known.
-- Extend the modules with CloudWatch alarms, WAF integration, and CI/CD deployment pipelines for zero-touch rollouts.
+- Extend the modules with CloudWatch alarms and CI/CD deployment pipelines for zero-touch rollouts.
 - Wire the generated Secrets Manager ARN into the existing Node.js secret resolution layer (`aws-sm://` provider) to eliminate static credentials.